mwsoftchatster/chatster-server/README.md

 # chatster-server
-This is the first version of Chatster backend.
-This version is deprecated.
+This is the first version of Chatster backend, this version is deprecated.